Wundr-Disco/pydiscotool/README.md

-# tfrecords_creator
+# pydiscotools

-tfrecords_creator is a simple utility to help create tensorflow tfrecords files
+pydiscotools is a set of tools to support Disco

 | OS      | Tested             |
 | ------- | ------------------ |